EthanCarollo/just.bevy/readme.md

 ## What is the goal

-Make something funny with Bevy and reusable. (like a Scene Manager)
+Make something funny with Bevy and reusable. (like a Scene Manager (like the one in p5.js (yes this one specifically (i really like it))))

 ---